Castle of Xavier: History

 The castle and village of Xavier were won by Sancho VII of Navarre in approximately 1223.
 An Aragonese noble got a loan of 9,000 sols from the King of Navarre, with the latter receiving Xavier as a warranty.
 The Aragonese noble could not afford to pay in due time, so the stronghold became property of Sancho.
-It was not the first time nor the last, since Sancho VII was one of the major lenders to the Crown of Aragon, and took over a number of villages and castles in return for his unpaid loans that notably strengthed of his border with Aragon: Escó, Peña, Petilla, Gallur, Trasmoz, Sádaba, etc.
+It was not the first time nor the last, since Sancho VII was one of the major lenders to the Crown of Aragon, and took over a number of villages and castles in return for his unpaid loans that notably strengthened his border with Aragon: Escó, Peña, Petilla, Gallur, Trasmoz, Sádaba, etc.

 In 1236 the castle was handed over by King Theobald I to Adán de Sada.

 Before the Spanish conquest of Iberian Navarre, the castle belonged to Maria Azpilikueta, native of Baztan Valley, married to Joanes Jatsukoa, parents, amongst others, of Francis Xavier, whose family defended the independence of the kingdom.
 For this reason, the Spanish regent Cardinal Cisneros ordered the complete demolition of the castle in 1516, but only held a topping of the strong part of it: